mistval/monochrome/README.md

 When your command returns a promise, the command manager will wait for that promise to resolve before logging success.
 If the promise rejects, the command manager will log that as a failure, along with a stack trace, and will also send the genericErrorMessage from your config.json to the channel (unless the error is a PublicError, which is discussed below).

 TIP: Most Eris methods return promises, for example ```msg.channel.createMessage('hi')``` returns a promise.
 Therefore, when you call msg.channel.createMessage() to send the result of the command to the channel, you should return: ```return msg.channel.createMessage('hi')```.
-By doing this, you ensure that errors such as over-sized messages are caught and logged.
+By doing this, you ensure that errors such as over-sized messages and timeouts are caught and logged.
 ### Throwing
 If your command fails in an irrecoverable way (even if it's an expected failure), you should throw and allow the bot core to handle it (by logging it and sending a failure message).
 ### Throwing PublicError